A year in the vineyard in 7 crucial stages: from pruning to harvest

 These are estimates, the wind and thermals (specific weather conditions) in your vineyard also play a role.

-This young bud already contains all the structures of the grapes
+This early bud already contains all the structures of the grapes

 The same button 1 week later